Small for Gestational Age

 Sometimes a baby is small because the parents are small.
 These babies have normal growth.
 They are just small compared to others their age.

-SGA is more common in mothers who have had a prior SGA baby.
+SGA is more common in pregnant people who have had a prior SGA baby.

-During pregnancy, problems in the mother can raise the risk.
+During pregnancy, problems in the pregnant person can raise the risk.
 They include:

 - High blood pressure